 Are you wondering how you’re going to pay for your post-secondary education?
 Could use some more information on different funding options?
-Then Student Aid Alberta is the site for you.
-Student Aid provides funding to those in need so they can pursue post-secondary education.
+Then Alberta Student Aid is the site for you.
+Alberta Student Aid provides funding to those in need so they can pursue post-secondary education.
 It’s comprised of loans and grants to help Albertans achieve their post-secondary goals.
 On top of loans and grants it also provides scholarships and bursaries to Alberta students.

-At Student Aid you can apply for funding, read tips on repaying your loans, and even search for scholarships to name just a few of the resources they offer.
-In short, if you have questions on money matters pertaining to post-secondary education, then Student Aid is the place to be.
+At Alberta Student Aid you can apply for funding, read tips on repaying your loans, and even search for scholarships to name just a few of the resources they offer.
+In short, if you have questions on money matters pertaining to post-secondary education, then Alberta Student Aid is the place to be.

 Why Would I Use Student Aid?

 The bottom line is that everyone should be able to receive a post-secondary education regardless of his or her financial situation.
 Financial reasons should never be a deterrent for someone to pursue post-secondary.
 While a post-secondary education is an investment and will cost a substantial chunk of change right now, completing higher education can help you earn about $1 million more in income throughout your working career.

 Going through the resources on Alberta Student Aid is going to help you feel better prepared to make sense of all of the funding options available to you and how you'll pay for school.
 The more you know about funding options, the less stress you’ll have when it comes time to pay for your post-secondary education.
 We know it can seem a little overwhelming at first, but it won't feel like that forever.
 Take the time to learn about student aid now and you’ll thank yourself later when you’re busy with classes and don’t have the time or energy for money matters.

 How do I Get Started?